 To Make The Wreath:

-- I wanted to make this simple wreath out of inexpensive things around the house so I used a few coat hangers for the base.
-I used some plyers to un-twist them, and then form them into a rectangle shape.
+1. I wanted to make this simple wreath out of inexpensive things around the house so I used a few coat hangers for the base.
+Using pliers helped to un-twist them, and then form them into a rectangle shape.
 I used two to make the form a little sturdier.

 2. To put the greens on to the wire form, just cut little pieces, and create small mixed little bundles of three or so pieces.
 I used a combination of pine, fir, and cedar, but whatever you can find will work.
 Next, take your little bundle, and use thin wire to attach it to the wreath.
 Just lay your greens on the wire wreath form where you want them, and wind the wire around the bundle and the form to secure it.
 Then, create another bundle of greens, and over lap it over the previous bundle, and wrap with the wire again working your way all the way around the wreath.
 Easy peasy.
 Although…a little prickly so you might want to wear some gloves for this part.

 Once you’ve worked all the way around the wreath secure your wire, and the base is done.

 The Birch Logs

 3. The next layer is the birch logs.
 I had some, and just used a hand saw to cut them to length.
 I attached the birch to the wreath with some more thin wire.
 For the top birch piece, I used white wire so it would blend in.